-Mid-Columbia hydro -PGE has long-term power purchase contracts with certain public utility districts in the state of Washington for a portion of the output of three hydroelectric projects on the mid-Columbia River.
-These contracts expire at various dates from 2017 through 2052.
-Although the projects currently provide a total of 335 MW of capacity, actual energy received is dependent upon river flows.

-Confederated Tribes -PGE has a long-term agreement under which the Company purchases, at market prices, the Tribes' interest in the output of the Pelton/Round Butte hydroelectric project.
+- Mid-Columbia hydro-PGE has long-term power purchase contracts with certain public utility districts in the state of Washington for a portion of the output of three hydroelectric projects on the mid-Columbia River.
+The contract representing 159 MW of capacity expires in 2018 and the contract representing 181 MW of capacity expires in 2052.
+Although the projects currently provide a total of 340 MW of capacity, actual energy received is dependent upon river flows. - Confederated Tribes-PGE has a long-term agreement under which the Company purchases, at market prices, the Tribes' interest in the output of the Pelton/Round Butte hydroelectric project.
 Although the agreement provides 150 MW of capacity, actual energy received is dependent upon river flows.
 The term of the agreement coincides with the term of the FERC license for this project, which expires in 2055.
+The Tribes may elect to sell its output to another party with a one year notice to PGE.

-Wind -The Company has three long-term contracts, which extend to various dates between 2028 and 2035, that provide for the purchase of renewable wind-generated electricity.
-Although these contracts provide a total of 44 MW of capacity, actual energy received is dependent upon wind conditions.
+Wind-PGE has three contracts that provide for the purchase of renewable wind-generated electricity and which extend to various dates between 2028 and 2035.
+Although these contracts provide a total of 39 MW of capacity, actual energy received is dependent upon wind conditions.